XuMengyaAmy/ReportDALS/README.md

 Run ` python DA_few_shot.py --exp_name m2_transformer --batch_size 5 --m 40 --head 8 --warmup 10000 --features_path /path/to/features/instruments18_caption/DomainAdaptation/ --annotation_folder annotations/annotations_DA_few_shot`
  to reproduce the results from our model.

-4) Fine-tune the pretrained base model[saved_best_checkpoints/MICCAI_SGH_Without_LS/ResNet/m2_transformer_best.pth] whihc can be downloaded from (https://drive.google.com/drive/folders/12Gckx3fDW5ekFxHKpWPnSvNz4hvFafN2?usp=sharing) on Out-of-domain in Zero-shot, One-shot, Few-shot manners, please change the load path of the pretrained model to 'saved_best_checkpoints/MICCAI_SGH_Without_LS/ResNet/m2_transformer_best.pth' in each DA_xxx_shot.py firstly and run the same commands as 3) to reproduce the results from base model.
+4) Fine-tune the pretrained base model[saved_best_checkpoints/MICCAI_SGH_Without_LS/ResNet/m2_transformer_best.pth](https://drive.google.com/drive/folders/12Gckx3fDW5ekFxHKpWPnSvNz4hvFafN2?usp=sharing) on Out-of-domain in Zero-shot, One-shot, Few-shot manners, please change the load path of the pretrained model to 'saved_best_checkpoints/MICCAI_SGH_Without_LS/ResNet/m2_transformer_best.pth' in each DA_xxx_shot.py firstly and run the same commands as 3) to reproduce the results from base model.

 You can also use the following arguments: